 Another label you must scope out is the roast date.
 This isn’t an expiration date, but rather, the day in which the café roasted the coffee beans.
 You want to brew the coffee ideally as close to the roast date as you can for the maximum depth of flavor.

-Some cafés will add a small statement to the roast date telling you how long you have to brew the coffee.
+Some cafés and coffee companies will add a small statement to the roast date telling you how long you have to brew the coffee.
 For instance, the bag might read “Please drink this coffee within a month of the roast date.”

 Buy One-Way Valve Bags